Skip to contents

 .Internal or .Primitive

-If getAnywhere("<funcname>") returns .Internal or .Primitive, the function is internal or primitive.
-The source code of such functions can be viewed at code repositories, or on your computer if you have installed R from source using Rtools (see the section ‘Rtools’ in the vignette Installing R, Rtools and RStudio: vignette("install_r", package = "checkrpkgs")).
+If getAnywhere("<func>") returns .Internal or .Primitive, the function is internal or primitive (see help(".internalGenerics") and help(".Primitive()")).
+The source code of such functions can be viewed at code repositories, or on your PC if you have installed R from source using Rtools (see the section Rtools in the vignette Installing R, Rtools and RStudio: vignette("install_r", package = "checkrpkgs")).

 .Call

-If getAnywhere("<funcname>") returns code that contains .Call(...), the function contains a call to C or C++ code.
-Although the file src/<pkgname>.h (e.g., src/methods.h if code is from package methods) contains an overview of the C or C++ code included in a package, your best bet for finding the source code is searching the relevant part of the GitHub repository (e.g., https://github.com/r-devel/r-svn/tree/main/src/library/methods/src for code from package methods), or installing the package from source (see the section ‘Rtools’ in the vignette Installing R, Rtools and RStudio: vignette("install_r", package = "checkrpkgs")) and searching in the src folder of the downloaded code.
+If getAnywhere("<func>") returns code that contains .Call(...), the function contains a call to C or C++ code.
+Although the file src/<pkg>.h (e.g., src/methods.h if code is from package methods) contains an overview of the C or C++ code included in a package, your best bet for finding the source code is searching the relevant part of the GitHub repository (e.g., https://github.com/r-devel/r-svn/tree/main/src/library/methods/src for code from package methods), or installing the package from source (see the section Rtools in the vignette Installing R, Rtools and RStudio: vignette("install_r", package = "checkrpkgs")) and searching in the src folder of the downloaded code.

 Documentation and help